 In second, third, fourth and fifth grades, students participate in weekly lessons led by the Spanish specialist.
 Total Physical Response (TPR) activities, storytelling, story-asking, personalized questions, and skits are used, in combination with songs, games, and art-projects, to develop their skills.
 Each year more of the class time is conducted in Spanish.
 Students’ skills are assessed and their knowledge is applied by showing understanding of the key structures from class and by telling and writing stories completely in Spanish

 • Numbers 1-1000 and telling time

 • Days of the week and months of the year

-• Vocabulary such as food, animals, feelings, family, clothing, and body parts
+• Vocabulary such as food, animals, feelings, family, body parts, weather, school, clothing, and household objects

 • The alphabet and letter sounds

 • Personal and possessive pronouns